alandegenhart/stabilizedbci/README.md

 	- `trainKinematics`: kinematics used for initial calibration.
 	- `type`: The type of trial, which will be one of the following strings:
 		- `observation`: Initial trials in which the monkey watched but had no control over the movement of the cursor; these are the first calibration trials.
-		- `gradualTrian`: Trials when we were initially training the decoder in a supervised manner; these are still calibration trials.
+		- `gradualTrain`: Trials when we were initially training the decoder in a supervised manner; these are still calibration trials.
 		- `baselineEvaluation`: Trials when the fully trained intuitive decoder was used and no perturbation was applied.
 This is the start of normal BCI use.
 		- `perturbationEvaluation`: trials where the baseline decoder was used to decode and a perturbation was applied.
 		- `stabilizationPerturbation`: the first trials after we have applied the perturbation and stabilization is running but the stabilizer has not been updated yet.